View Source Ecto.Migration behaviour (Ecto SQL v3.12.1)

 end

-This command is not reversible as Ecto does not know about column existence before the removal attempt.
+This command is not reversible as Ecto does not know whether or not the column existed before the removal attempt.

 Examples